Dark Mode Preview

 This article applies to both versions of the builder in all plans.

 We added a new "Dark Mode Preview" toggle to the email builder's Preview mode.
 This allows the simulation of rendering designs on devices with dark mode enabled.

 Dark mode is a device or application-specific setting.
-It causes colors to change in text and transparent image content.
-In most cases, this results in a light-colored scheme on a dark-colored background.
+It causes colours to change in text and transparent image content.
+In most cases, this results in a light-coloured scheme on a dark-coloured background.
 While dark mode creates a pleasant experience for end-users, it poses design challenges.
-Rendered color schemes may vary considerably between device types and operating system versions.
+Rendered colour schemes may vary considerably between device types and operating system versions.
 Sidemail has a great article that describes different behavior across many popular email clients.
 You can find their article here: https://sidemail.io/articles/dark-mode-in-html-email/.

 We've assessed the commonalities between the various dark modes to develop this feature.
 This investigation has enabled us to approximate the dark mode user experience.